 Heating, plumbing, and ventilation lies at the heart of WPR’s B2B portfolio.
 From boilers to CHP systems, air conditioning, and underfloor heating, we’ve sparked conversation about the technologies that keep our buildings comfortable enough to live, work, and play in.

-For us, HVAC communications involves much more than an understanding of heating and cooling, but demonstrating a grasp of the legislation, government policy, and emerging trends that challenge installers, specifiers, and contractors on a daily basis.
+For us, HVAC communications involve not only an understanding of heating and cooling, but also the legislation, government policy, and emerging trends that challenge installers, specifiers, and contractors on a daily basis.

 From boiler manufacturers to plumbing and heating merchants, we’ve worked the length of the HVAC supply chain.
 We’ve engaged with domestic heating installers, local authority specifiers, and M&E consultants, to name a few.
 We’ve delivered campaigns for major players like Baxi Heating and Plumbase, through to specialist brands like Hydor.